 Another good low carb recipe for tortillas is from a keto blogger at gnom-gnom.com.
 I really liked the pliability and taste of this recipe, but it does use xanthum gum which is an ingredient many are not familiar with and it may be hard for some people to source.

-Homemade Tortillas using Tortilla Press and a Comal
+Using a Tortilla Press and Comal

-Low Carb Mexican Meals (with or without tortillas)
+Low Carb Mexican Meals

 - Low carb Cochinita Pibil